dcapwell/scala-tour/macros/scala_version_differences.md

 In this example, calling it as `toTuple(Foo("foo", "bar"))` yields `(String, String)` as the return type.
 A good writeup on this can be found [here](http://docs.scala-lang.org/overviews/macros/blackbox-whitebox.html).

-Use whitebox macros with caution since IDE support is very limited (aka, intellij says that your code doesn't compile, but it typechecks!).
+Use whitebox macros with caution since IDE support is very limited (aka, intellij says that your code doesn't compile, but it does!).
+They can also be less clear to the caller since the types are no longer documentation.
 A common workaround for such a thing is by throwing an abstraction/typeclass over this function...

 #### Implicit Macros
-Since functions can be macros, and implicits can be used with functions... see where I am going with this?
+(I believe this was also in 2.10) Since functions can be macros, and implicits can be used with functions... see where I am going with this?
 Yep, implicit macro calls!

 A common pattern of hiding that you are really using macros is by defining a typeclass that does what the user wants (`CaseToTuple`), but the creation of the typeclass instance is via a macro.